-- o our reports dated September 12, 2002, (which report relating to Ferrellgas Partners, L.P. expresses an unqualified opinion and includes an explanatory paragraph relating to a change in accounting principle) appearing in the Annual Report on Form 10-K/A of Ferrellgas Partners, L.P. and Ferrellgas Partners Finance Corp. for the year ended July 31, 2002; - o our reports dated September 12, 2002, (which report relating to Ferrellgas, L.P. expresses an unqualified opinion and includes an explanatory paragraph relating to a change in accounting principle) appearing in the Registration Statement on Form 10 of Ferrellgas, L.P. as filed with the Securities and Exchange Commission on February 18, 2003; - o our report dated January 24, 2003, appearing in the Registration Statement on Form 10 of Ferrellgas Finance Corp. as filed with the Securities and Exchange Commission on February 18, 2003; and - o our report relating to Ferrellgas, Inc. and Subsidiaries dated September 12, 2002, (which report expresses an unqualified opinion and includes an explanatory paragraph relating to a change in accounting principle) appearing in Exhibit 99.15 to the Quarterly Report on Form 10-Q of Ferrellgas Partners, L.P. and Ferrellgas Partners Finance Corp. for the three months ended October 31, 2002.
+- o our reports dated September 12, 2002, May 29, 2003 as to Notes E and R of Ferrellgas Partners, L. P. (which report relating to Ferrellgas Partners, L.P. expresses an unqualified opinion and includes explanatory paragraphs relating to a change in accounting principle and the restatement described in Note R) appearing in Amendment No. 2 to the Annual Report on Form 10-K/A of Ferrellgas Partners, L.P. and Ferrellgas Partners Finance Corp. for the year ended July 31, 2002; - o our reports dated September 12, 2002, (which report relating to Ferrellgas, L.P. expresses an unqualified opinion and includes an explanatory paragraph relating to a change in accounting principle) appearing in Amendment No. 1 to the Registration Statement on Form 10/A of Ferrellgas, L.P. as filed with the Securities and Exchange Commission on or about June 6, 2003; - o our report dated January 24, 2003, appearing in the Registration Statement on Form 10/A of Ferrellgas Finance Corp. as filed with the Securities and Exchange Commission on May 6, 2003; and - o our report relating to Ferrellgas, Inc. and Subsidiaries dated September 12, 2002, (which report expresses an unqualified opinion and includes an explanatory paragraph relating to a change in accounting principle) appearing in Exhibit 99.15 to the Quarterly Report on Form 10-Q of Ferrellgas Partners, L.P. and Ferrellgas Partners Finance Corp., for the three-months ended October 31, 2002.

-We also consent to the $\,$ reference to us under the heading $\,$ "Experts" in the prospectus that is a part of this registration statement.
+We also consent to the reference to us under the heading "Experts" in the prospectus that is a part of this registration statement.